yodarango/CDN/README.md

 - all static files to be served can be scp'd from the `src/dist` dir by running the command `send_dist_to_remote.sh`.
 This is the file served by nginx
 - To get all the stats of the VPS run `get_vps_project_stats.sh`.
 This script will fetch the data and write to the html file in the `/dist` directory
 - **THIS IS NOT A SERVER OR APP** It is only a minifying, bundling, and asset-builder for the files to be served
+- The ionic icons are located in their own directory `iconic`.
+Bundle it and copy the `dist` folder in the `/dist/ionic` dire in this project.

 ### About main.go